pietrovich/wot-pogs-like-icon-sets/README.md

 # WoT PoGS-like Icon Sets

-Ready-to-use PoGS-like icon sets for World of Tanks — re-packed game atlases and contour icons that can be dropped straight into the game directory.
+Ready-to-use PogS-like icon sets for World of Tanks — re-packed game atlases and contour icons that can be dropped straight into the game directory.

 Built with [pie-wot](https://github.com/pietrovich/wot-utils) cli from **WoT 2.3.0.0** resources and whatever data could be picked from Wargaming API.
 Updated periodically to follow game updates.